top of page

 Grassland Conversation

-Being at the grasslands might lead to encounters with farmers or other wanderers and, of course, with ‘birdwatchers’ (see also the note at the end of this post).
+Being at the grasslands might lead to encounters with farmers or other wanderers and, of course, with ‘birdwatchers’ (see also the note at the end of this blog post).
 Encounters with these countrymen go in slow motion, and in clearly defined phases.
-If you've any ambition to mingle with locals, or hope to receive help in case you're badly injured and in need, these phases should be observed strictly during the conversation.
+If you've any ambition to mingle with locals living on the groene woestijn 'green desert' (Plantinga 2022), or hope to receive help in case you're badly injured and in need, these phases must be observed strictly during the conversation.

-This post contains valuable instructions on how to communicate with locals during encounters that might take place while hiking the Frisia Coast Trail.
-Day and night!
-Maybe, this post might be useful even for government officials and politicians too, if they want to restore the communication between the rich and poor parts of the country and The Hague.
+This blog post contains valuable instructions on how to communicate with locals during encounters that might take place while hiking the Frisia Coast Trail, day and night!
+Maybe, this blog post might also be useful for government officials and politicians when trying to restore communication and some of the trust between the rich and poor parts of the country, and with their capital.

 The best way to learn it, is by illustrating a typical encounter.
-Before we start, whatever you do, never never laugh.
+Before we start, whatever you do, never ever laugh.
 Give a grin at best.
-And, if it happens to be a farmer you meet, never ever contradict him.
-You will find this warning also in our Manual Making a Terp in 12 Steps.
+In addition, if it happens to be a farmer you meet in the fields, never ever contradict him.
+Being boss at their yard, they are not used to it.
+Moreover, Frisian have an inborn problem with authority in general.
+You will find this warning also in our DIY manual - Making a Terp in 12 Steps.
+Lastly, make sure you have tobacco with you, whether to smoke or to chew.
 Promised?
 Good.
 Continue reading.

-You're walking in the grassland, desperately and surely in vain, looking for peewit eggs, when from afar you see someone slowly walking toward you.
+You're walking in the grassland in early spring, desperately and surely in vain, looking for peewit eggs, when from afar you see someone slowly walking toward you.
 Important.
 You keep doing what you were doing.
 Do not stop, do not change directions or, worse, walk toward the individual.
 Act as if you don't notice him.
+Bit like ignoring a silverback gorilla in the mountains of Rwanda.
 After a while he, because that's always the case, is close enough for you to stop.
 Then it's time to give each other a very quick glance.

-Classically one opens with: “Goeie”, short for ‘good day’.
-Don't reply with: “Ah, goeie.”
-This is reserved for someone you know well, and leads to confusion if you do use the 'ah'.
-Just say “Goeie” back.
+Classically one opens with “goeie”, which is short for ‘good day’.
+Don't reply with “ah, goeie.”
+This is reserved for someone you know very well, and leads to confusion if you do use the suffix 'ah'.
+Just say “goeie” back.
 It will suffice.
 Both stand their ground and both say nothing for a while.
 The other can place a remark, but only after a while.
 No questions please at this stage of the encounter.
 Not even if you need medical help urgently because you just broke your ankle and you're bleeding heavily.
-For example one can say: “It wurdt hieltiid minder mei ‘t aaisykjen” (the egg-seeking-thing is getting worse all the time).
-Silence.
+For example, one can say: “It wurdt hieltiid minder mei ‘t aaisykjen” (the egg-seeking-thing is getting worse over the years).
+Then observe silence.
 In average, between every sentence ten seconds at minimum.

 Jalder Faber 1972 by Kors van Bennekom